PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 gives the best of both worlds between static and dynamic publishing.

 At some point I learned about [Flask](http://flask.pocoo.org) and [Jinja](http://jinja.pocoo.org).
-These seemed like a perfect basis for how to build the system I want to build.
+These seemed like a perfect basis for how to build the system I wanted to build.

 ## Design philosophy